 The number of Americans identifying as "vegan" grew from 1% to 6% between 2014 and 2017; according to GlobalData, that’s a mind-boggling 600% increase.
 In addition, domestic sales of plant-based alternatives to animal-based foods grew 17% year-on-year over the past year, while overall U.S. food sales rose only 2% year-on-year, according to data from Nielsen and the Good Food Institute.
-The market for foods under the vegetarian and vegan umbrella totaled more than $3.7 billion in 2017 and is only slated to grow even more year-on-year as this new trend continues to develop at an exponential pace.
+The market for foods under vegetarian and vegan living totaled more than $3.7 billion in 2017 and is only slated to grow even more year on year as this new trend continues to develop at an exponential pace.

-As a direct market response, meat-alternative brands like Beyond Meat, Impossible Foods, Good Foods, and many others are grabbing a substantial early market share as fully vegan businesses.
+As a direct market response, meat-alternatives brands like Beyond Meat, Impossible Foods, Good Foods, and many others are grabbing a substantial early market share as fully vegan businesses.

-Even major brands like Fatburger--renowned for their, well, very heavily meat-based burgers--are pivoting to this audience to take advantage of this growing phenomenon.
+Organic and natural foods, meat and dairy substitutes like almond milk or soy products, and any other products that represent a healthy lifestyle are more prominent than ever in grocery stores.
+Even major brands like Fatburger--renowned for their, well, very heavily meat-based burgers--are pivoting meat substitutes to this audience to take advantage of this growing vegan movement.

-With all of this information and all signs pointing to veganism trending upwards, it’s not surprising that digital marketing stands poised to expand towards an entirely new audience that is there and very much waiting to be marketed to.
+With all of this information and all signs pointing to a vegan diet trend, it’s not surprising that digital marketing stands poised to expand towards an entirely new audience that is there and very much waiting to be marketed to.